realA10001986/Time-Circuits-Display/README.md

 POWER_CONTROL_OFF relinquishes Fake-Power control; afterwards, if a Fake-Power switch is connected, its state becomes effective.
 If no switch is connected, Fake-Power will be switched on.

-The power-up state of POWER_CONTROL and POWER can be configured in the [Config Portal](#-ha-controls-fake-power-at-startup).
+The initial power-up state of POWER_CONTROL and POWER can be configured in the [Config Portal](#-ha-controls-fake-power-at-startup).

+Keypad command 996 works like POWER_CONTROL_OFF; it allows to separate HA from Fake-Power control.
+This is useful when, for instance, the broker isn't reachable.

 ### Notify other devices of a time travel or alarm